kotlin-hands-on/hands-on/Introduction to Coroutines/07_Progress.md

 #### Solution

 You need to store the intermediate list of loaded contributors in an "aggregated" state.
-You can define `allUsers` variable which stores the list of users and is updated after contributors for each new repository are loaded:
+You can define `allUsers` variable which stores the list of users and update it after contributors for each new repository are loaded:

 ```kotlin